Your Menu Stinks

 Chipotle has done all the heavy lifting for us.
 Without taking away any of our options, they’ve removed some of our choices.
 And by the same token, they’ve removed most of the frustration.

-I still get a great burrito, but I don’t have to look through six pages of options to get there.
+I still get a halfway decent burrito (albeit with sour cream squirted out of a caulk gun), but I don’t have to look through six pages of options to get there.
 At a glance, I can see a clear pathway to get delicious Mexican goodness into my belly.

 What does this have to do with church?
 I’m glad you asked!